rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure 18*: Recognizing a tree instance

-We still have to recover its corresponding *Prüfer* code.
+Yet, we still have to recover its corresponding *Prüfer* code.
 Therefore, we may use the :py:func:`graphs.RandomTree.tree2Pruefer` method.

 >>> from graphs import RandomGraph
 >>> RandomTree.tree2Pruefer(g)